Selinexor in Treating Younger Patients With Recurrent or Refractory Solid Tumors or High-Grade Gliomas

 You CAN'T join if...

-- Pregnant or breast-feeding women will not be entered on this study; pregnancy tests must be obtained in girls who are post-menarchal; males or females of reproductive potential may not participate unless they have agreed to use an effective contraceptive use two effective methods of birth control- including a medically accepted barrier method of contraceptive method (e.g., male or female condom) for the entire period in which they are receiving protocol therapy; abstinence is an acceptable method of birth control
+- Pregnant or breast-feeding women will not be entered on this study, since there is yet no available information regarding human fetal or teratogenic toxicities; based on its mechanism of action and findings in animals, selinexor may cause fetal harm when administered to a pregnant woman; pregnancy tests must be obtained in girls who are post-menarchal; males with female partners of reproductive potential or females of reproductive potential may not participate unless they have agreed to use two effective methods of birth control- including a medically accepted barrier method of contraceptive method (e.g., male or female condom) for the entire period in which they are receiving protocol therapy and for at least 1 week following their last dose of study drug; abstinence is an acceptable method of birth control

 - Concomitant medications